DaveBenham/VenomModules/README.md

 #### XOR output

-This is simply the first bit of the Rungler ASR, scaled and offset to be bipolar +/-5V.
+This is simply the first bit of the Rungler shift register, scaled and offset to be bipolar +/-5V.

 #### PWM output